 Best Base : Titanium Spirit Shield

-You've heard it before.
-You want a lot of Energy Shield and maybe some resists, dexterity or strength if you can get it.
+You want a lot of Energy Shield and the +1 to level of All Cold Spell Skill Gems on here.
+Maybe some resists, dexterity or strength if you can get it.
 You can also get some percentage Spell Damage or Cold Damage on top of that.

 Best Base : Crystal Belt